harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 Step 4: Validate your resource by clicking on  **Review + create**  button.
 After successfull validation ,click on **Create** to start building the cluster.

-After a Few minutes your cluster will be deployed.
+After a few minutes your cluster will be deployed.

 ### Connect  to your your cluster